|HMRC Reference:Notice 700/60 (June 2014)||View Change History|

 If you fail to make your payments on account and/or fail to pay the balance due with the return in full and on time, we will:

 If you are late with any payment on account, or the balancing payment due with the return, you will be in default.
 We will notify you of each default at the end of the quarterly accounting period and issue a surcharge assessment if appropriate.

 We never charge a surcharge without prior written warning.
 Movement into or out of POA does not affect default surcharge.
 For example, if you receive a Surcharge Liability Notice for late payment of a return and are then brought within POA you may be charged a surcharge without further warning if any subsequent payment on account or balancing payment is late.

 Section 5 below explains what to do if you disagree with our decision to charge a surcharge.

-At the end of a VAT quarter we will look back to see if either of the two payments on account and/or the balancing payment due with the return were received late.
-We will add together all late payments to establish the value of the defaults in the quarter unless:
+At the end of a VAT quarter we will look back to see if either of the 2 payments on account and/or the balancing payment due with the return were received late.
+We will add together all late payments to establish the value of the defaults in the quarter unless either: